Welcome to today's edition of the Rush 24-7 podcast.

 The audience busts out laughing.

-Hillary fakes like she's laughing.
+Hillary fakes like she's laugh.

-Oh ha ha ha!
+Oh, ha ha!

-Oh points at Kimbo.
+Oh, points at Kimball.

 Oh, you're funny.

-Oh, you're as though she's in on the joke.
+Oh, you're, as though she's in on the joke.

-And the drive-by's are heralding this.
+And the drive-bys are heralding this.

-How they see this and they see this email thing being laughed about and made a joke of, and therefore can't be anything serious.
+And they see this email thing being laughed about and made a joke of, and therefore can't be anything serious.

 And he'd be trying to bore in there and get to the bottom of it.